equivalent/equivalent.github.io/_posts/til/2018-07-26-rails-52-credentials-tricks.md

 > note! `EDITOR=vim rails credentials:edit` may not work if you require
 > credential value in some file (e.g. in config/database.yml`)

+### How secure are Rails credentials?

+Point of Rails credentials is to help developers be more productive by `git commit` all credentials (both development and production).
+Once something is pushed on `git` it's there.
+Anyone with the copy of the repo has the encrypted file.

+Rails uses `AES 128-bit` for credentials and in theory it takes several decades to crack this encryption.

+There are many opinions on whether AES can be cracked.
+Short answer "It can".
+Question is how long will it take with what technology in what era (10 years ago technology ?
+Today technology ?
+With technology in next 10 years ? )

+**My opinion**:

+Yes it's safe but it's like parking an expensive car on rails of abandoned train track.
+Yes the train should not go there but you will feel uncomfortable the entire time.

+If it's a private project with couple of hundred users no one will spend resources on server farm to crack your credentials.
+And by the time the project will grow big you will probably have different db credentials => old file is no longer valid.

+If you are building a "Bank" application that will run for couple of decades with same DB passwords, maybe that's not the best way how to store DB password.
+It's still ok to store some small non core credentials (E.g Sendgrid token).

+In overall most security breaches happens because people are stupid.
+Maybe your colleague has non encrypted laptop and after finishing his employment with your company he will not erase the project as he was asked to.
+Down the line 5 years later he throw away his non-encrypted laptop with the entire project with safely encrypted Rails credentials but also with the `config/master.key` still on same drive.
+Laptop & drive will get to scrape yard somewhere in 3rd world countries where there are organized gangs targeting such forgotten hard disks for information.

+My point is: Think before you store something in Rails credentials.

+> To be paranoid is on a job description of a senior web-developer.

 ### Discussion

 * <https://www.reddit.com/r/ruby/comments/9211gs/rails_52_credentials_cheat_cheat/>